jfhbrook/susitna/README.md

 ### Near Term Polish

-- Polished tracing
-  - Tracing in the compiler and runtime
-  - Logging ASTs and chunks when tracing enabled
-  - Build trace.ts like I do constants
 - Robust locations
   - Figure out exactly what location information is needed for a traceback
   - Plumb location information through the AST to the compiler